NeuroTech-at-UIUC/Introduction-Material/README.md

 # Introduction-Material
+Welcome to NeuroTech @ UIUC!
-Introductory Neurotech material.
-Read through all the articles to learn the basic concepts and terminology.
+To get started, read through all the articles to learn the basic concepts and terminology.